 We have limited experience in the sale, marketing and distribution of drug and device products.
 To achieve commercial success for ReSure Sealant and any product candidate for which we obtain marketing approval, we will need to establish and maintain adequate sales, marketing and distribution capabilities, either ourselves or through collaborations or other arrangements with third parties.
-We sell ReSure Sealant through a network of independent medical device distributors across the United States.
+We commercially launched ReSure Sealant in February 2014 on a region by region basis in the United States through a network of independent distributors.
+In early 2017, we terminated these distributors and hired a contract sales force of four representatives to sell ReSure Sealant.
+We have subsequently terminated the agreement with the contract sales force to sell ReSure Sealant.

 We may determine to build a direct sales force to sell DEXTENZA, if approved for marketing, and may initially use a contract sales organization to staff a dedicated team of sales representatives.
 We may also consider co-promotional arrangements with larger ophthalmology companies.
+If DEXTENZA is approved for marketing, we expect to be able to market and sell ReSure Sealant alongside DEZTENZA with the same sales force.
 We expect that a direct sales force will be required to effectively market and sell OTX-TP, if approved for marketing.
-We will also rely on Regeneron to commercialize our extended-delivery hydrogel depot in combination with Regeneron's large molecule VEGF-targeting compounds.
-Because we do not plan to determine whether to seek regulatory approval for any of our product candidates outside of the United States until after we receive regulatory approval for the applicable product candidate in the United States, at this time we cannot be certain when, if ever, we will recognize revenue from commercialization of our product candidates in any international markets.
+We will also rely on Regeneron to commercialize our extended-delivery hydrogel-based formulation in combination with Regeneron's large molecule VEGF-targeting compounds.
+Because we have not historically evaluated whether to seek regulatory approval for any of our product candidates outside of the United States, pending potential receipt of regulatory approval for the applicable product candidate in the United States, at this time we cannot be certain when, if ever, we will recognize revenue from commercialization of our product candidates in any international markets.
 If we decide to commercialize our products outside of the United States, we expect to utilize a variety of types of collaboration, distribution and other marketing arrangements with one or more third parties to commercialize any product of ours that receives marketing approval.
 These may include independent distributors, pharmaceutical companies or our own direct sales organization.